 A new hall was built in 1955.
 The old iron building was replaced in 1967 by a new building and an extension to that added in 1972.
 Buildings at the back of the church were demolished to make way for a two-storey building, including a caretaker’s flat, which was opened in 1982.
 More recently, the ‘cottage’ next to the main building was modernised and extended.

-Our last Senior Pastor, Rev Steve Ewing arrived in May 2006 and left on 18th June 2017 to become minister at Crofton Park Baptist Church, London.
+Our previous Senior Pastor, Rev Steve Ewing, arrived in May 2006 and left on 18th June 2017 to become minister at Crofton Park Baptist Church, London.

-Rev Helen Stokley became our Associate Pastor in March 2016 and continues to serve the church in this post.
+Rev Helen Stokley became our Associate Pastor in March 2016 and served the church in this post, looking after the church in the interregnum period.
+She left in March 2019.